MkDocs vs Docusaurus for Internal Engineering Docs: Architecture & Configuration Guide

 Edge Cases: Monorepos, Custom Components, and Offline Access

-Large monorepos with thousands of markdown files may trigger memory limits in Docusaurus due to Webpack’s compilation overhead; mitigate this by enabling onBrokenLinks: 'ignore' temporarily during migration and splitting docs into isolated workspaces.
-MkDocs handles large file trees efficiently but struggles with dynamic React components required for interactive API playgrounds or live code execution.
+Large monorepos with thousands of markdown files may trigger memory limits in Docusaurus due to Webpack’s compilation overhead; mitigate this by splitting docs into isolated workspaces and enabling incremental builds during migration.
+MkDocs handles large file trees efficiently but lacks React components for interactive API playgrounds or live code execution.
 For offline access or air-gapped environments, MkDocs’ static HTML output is inherently lighter and requires zero runtime JS hydration, while Docusaurus requires explicit service worker configuration via @docusaurus/plugin-pwa and careful chunk splitting to maintain functionality without network connectivity.

 Common Pitfalls & Rapid Mitigation